shreyabagchi/NLP-and-Sentiment-Analysis/README.md

 # NLP-and-Sentiment-Analysis

-Market Research using NLP and Sentiment Analysis
-This project aims at analysing the product reviews of a company using NLP and Sentiment analysis.
+This project aims at market research of the different products of a healthcare-based company using the customer reviews and ratings from different social media platforms.
+This project uses NLP and Sentiment analysis.